anumodnair/docs/Corporate-Rewards-Utilized-API.md

 #### Response

-    200 - You will recieve a POST to your notification endpoint explained above
+    200 - You will recieve a POST with the post data above to your notification endpoint

 #### `Trace/retrieve your order addtional fields` [Reference](https://github.com/YouGotaGift/docs/blob/codesearch-patch-2/Corporate-Rewards-API.md#list-all-orders)